 In June 2020, I-Mab commenced an arbitration proceeding under the Rules of Arbitration of the International Chamber of Commerce (the ICC) before an arbitration tribunal seated in New York City (the Tribunal) after we invoked contractual dispute resolution provisions asserting that I-Mab had breached its contractual obligations concerning two strategic collaboration and clinical trial agreements with us entered into in November 2018.
 Those strategic collaboration and clinical trial agreements relate to the development of TJ004309 and five of I-Mab's proprietary bispecific antibody product candidates to be nominated by I-Mab within a five-year period for development and commercialization in North America.
 We filed counterclaims in the arbitration seeking to recover over \$200 million in damages from I-Mab based on I-Mab's breaches of the two strategic collaboration and clinical trial agreements.
 In 2021, I-Mab sent us notices purporting to terminate the TJ004309 Agreement, which would result in I-Mab owing us a prespecified termination fee of \$9.0 million.
 However, I-Mab does not have an option to terminate the TJ004309 Agreement without cause until the ongoing Phase 1 clinical trial of TJ004309 is "Complete," as that term is defined in the TJ004309 Agreement, and we responded by disputing the basis for I-Mab's termination.
 In March 2021, I-Mab filed a lawsuit in the Delaware Court of Chancery seeking a variety of relief including an order of specific performance requiring us to comply with I-Mab's purported termination of the TJ004309 Agreement.
 In May 2021, the Delaware Court of Chancery stayed the lawsuit in favor of arbitration.
 The Tribunal held a hearing on the merits in February 2022, and final post-hearing briefs were submitted by us and I-Mab in May 2022.
-On June 2, 2022, the ICC informed us that it extended the time limit for the Tribunal to render a final decision in our ongoing arbitration with I-Mab until September 30, 2022.
-The Tribunal may ask the ICC for a further extension, if warranted.
+On September 29, 2022, the ICC informed us that the International Court of Arbitration extended the time limit for the Tribunal to render a final decision in our ongoing binding arbitration with I-Mab from September 30, 2022 until November 30, 2022.
+On November 8, 2022, the Tribunal invited the parties to submit additional, limited briefing on two discrete issues by December 9, 2022.
+Following that submission, the parties are to agree on a schedule for their respective cost submissions.
+The Tribunal did not indicate when it expects to render its award; however, it did note that it is far along in its deliberations and preparation of a final award.
+We expect the Tribunal to render its award in the first quarter of 2023.

 Under the applicable rules of the arbitration, the prevailing party may be awarded attorneys' fees at the Tribunal's discretion.
 The claims under the arbitration are complex; accordingly, we cannot predict the outcome of the arbitration, and we are unable to estimate the amount of recovery or damages, if any, that may be awarded by the Tribunal.
 The dispute with I-Mab has caused, and could continue to cause, us to incur significant costs.